A few minutes ago

 - multiple reviewers disagree and insist on their point.

-If you want to discuss your code review situation with me, please get in touch.
+Do you want to discuss your code review situation with me?
+Please get in touch.

 Monotype operates a number of sites to license their fonts: